 This score was achieved because the property contains good quality wetland slough/ponds and pine flatwood habitat but it does not contain any of the identified unique and endangered plant communities.
 The property does contain listed plant species and listed species habitat, it has very high restoration potential.
-It would also serve to enhance surrounding privately protected preserve lands.
+Acquisition and preservation would serve to enhance surrounding privately protected preserve lands.